wallaceer/m2_opengraph/README.md

 # Magento 2 Facebook Open Graph

-Whit this module you can add the Facebook Open Graph data for products in your Magento 2 store
+Whit this module you can customize the Facebook Open Graph data for products in your Magento 2 store In Magento 2 there is already the Facebook open graph for the product, so you can use this extension if you want to customize the default magento functionally.

+If this extension is disabled, magento load the default Facebook open graph module.

+You can enable or disable this module in the admin area `WS Extensions => Facebook Open Graph`

 ## Setup

-You can install this module via Composer or manual setup.
+You can install this module via Composer or a manual setup.
 To install it with composer you can insert this rows in your magento's composer.json
 ```
 "require": {